Gong.ioGong.io automatically records and analyses data from your sales calls and meetings.

 - You are making use of the Gong.io transcription API, including use of 'trackers' to capture and record mention of your competitors

-- You have set up a webhook trigger to recieve the notification of Gong.io call events
+- You have set up a webhook trigger to receive the notification of Gong.io call events

 The main points in this workflow are:

-- The workflow is kicked off by a webhook which recieves notification of a call taking place by Gong.io
+- The workflow is kicked off by a webhook which receives notification of a call taking place by Gong.io

 - The call transcript is retrieved from Gong.io